-- 6.3.1.Extensions are permissible at the discretion of RHA up to a maximum of 180 days from initial issuance, in increments of 30 days each, for primarily these reasons: - Extenuating circumstances such as hospitalization or a household emergency for an extended period of time which has affected the household's ability to find a unit within the initial term of the voucher. - RHA is satisfied that the household has made a reasonable effort to locate a unit, including seeking the assistance of RHA, throughout the initial term of the voucher.
+- 6.3.1.Extensions are permissible at the discretion of RHA, in increments of 30 days each, for primarily these reasons: - Extenuating circumstances such as hospitalization or a household emergency for an extended period of time which has affected the household's ability to find a unit within the initial term of the voucher. - RHA is satisfied that the household has made a reasonable effort to locate a unit, including seeking the assistance of RHA, throughout the initial term of the voucher.
 A completed search record is required. - The household was prevented from finding a unit due to disability accessibility requirements or a household composition requiring a unit size of four bedrooms or larger.
-The search record is part of the required verification. - 6.3.2.
-Suspension.
+The search record is part of the required verification. - 6.3.2.Suspension.
 The expiration of the Voucher may be suspended when contracts cannot be executed within the maximum 180-day term due to administrative delays.